rugendo/Week11Project/README.md

 https://github.com/rugendo/Week11Project.git

 # Procedure
 Take the Main, ReadRequest and SaaSAutomation xaml files and using the Uipath, click run.
 You will be prompted and click okay, then ALT+S to start the automation.
-Automation will stop automatically by the hotkey.
+Automation will be stopped automatically by the hotkey.

+# License
+GPLv3.
+Copyright (c) {2023} {@rugendo}